10am–7pm for prep and clean up. Food is served 1–5pm.

 Come for an hour, a few hours, or the whole day.
-Come after work, or at lunch, come every week, or twice a year.
-We especially need help at the end of the day.
-If you can stay until “the bitter end” we truly appreciate it because this is when we are really shorthanded, but anytime you can come is still helpful.
-You are advised not to wear your Sunday best.
-Just show up to help.
+Come after work, at lunch, every week, or twice a year.
+You can just show up to help.
+(You are advised not to wear your Sunday best.)

 Please help the less fortunate and feel really good about yourself.

 Peace and Love,

 We work out of the basement of St. Paul’s Church.
 When you arrive, you can go to the kitchen and ask someone in an apron what needs to be done.
-You could also ask for Kathleen who runs the kitchen, but anyone can help.
+You could ask for Ian or Kathleen who run the kitchen, but anyone can help.
 Everyone is super-nice.

 You would need to get the parking pass which is kept in the kitchen—come inside to get it.
 There is also metered parking on Grant and limited free street parking a block or so away with a two-hour limit.
 You may leave to move your car anytime.
 Public transportation is extremely convenient!
 You can take the light rail to the 16th Street Mall and then take the Free Mall Shuttle to the top of 16th.
 The church is just two blocks up from there.

 For more information please read the Frequently Asked Questions section of this site.
-If you ask a question that is answered there, I will not respond simply because of the amount of e-mail I receive.
-I am happy to answer all other questions.
-Note: you must contact me or Kathleen for scheduling if you are looking to bring a group of 9 or more.
+Note: Please contact me ahead of time if you are looking to bring a group of 9 or more.